-We may be biased, but we think Chile is one of the most beautiful countries in the world and exploring it on foot is an experience that is difficult to describe.
+We may be biased, but we think Chile is one of the most beautiful countries in the world.
+Exploring it on foot is an experience that is difficult to describe.
 While the classic treks around Patagonia take our breath away every time, there’s so much more to explore off the beaten path.
-Include the trails of Chile’s hidden treasures in your itinerary to make your trip unique, taking home with you the memories of the views and sounds of undisturbed nature.
+Include the trails of Chile’s hidden treasures in your itinerary to make your trip unique.
+You’ll be sure to take home incredible memories of the views and sounds of undisturbed nature.

 Silence Valley, Torres del Paine

 The Torres del Paine treks are some of the most popular in Chile, and it’s true that if you visit in summer you will be sure to encounter groups of other tourists.
 If the Torres are on your list but you want to venture away from the crowds, then explore the lesser-tread paths.
 After visiting the Torres, you’ll continue your adventure behind the monoliths to Silence Valley.
 Over the next few days, you’ll cross glaciers, walk through native forests, and kayak across lakes.
 Explore the hidden gems of the Torres del Paine National Park with uninterrupted views.
 This is an adventure that will stir your soul and leave you with great memories (and photos!).